Help Us Fight Prostate Cancer

 • What is a PSA Blood Test? – This simple blood test checks levels of prostate-specific antigen (PSA).
 PSA is a protein produced by both normal and cancer cells in the prostate gland.
 A small amount of PSA in the blood is normal, but elevated levels can indicate a problem with the prostate, including prostate cancer.
 However, it’s important to note that high PSA levels can also be caused by other factors, such as an enlarged prostate, infection, or exercise.

-We use a simple finger prick PSA test which involves using a lancet (a small needle) to prick your fingertip and collect a few drops of blood.
+The Phlebotomist will draw blood from an arm in the usual way.
+For the Home Testing Kits, there is a simple finger prick PSA test which involves using a lancet (a small needle) to prick your fingertip and collect a few drops of blood.

 • How does a finger prick PSA blood test work? – The easy-to-use finger prick PSA test involves using a lancet (a small needle) to prick your fingertip and collect a few drops of blood.
 This is just as accurate as the venous method, is far quicker and less invasive than taking a blood sample.
 The blood sample will be sent to a lab where they will analyse the PSA levels in your blood.